What to remember :

 P for Polyols

-They are found in chewing gum, candies, and chocolates sweetened with sorbitol, xylitol, mannitol... but also in certain fruits and vegetables (plum, mushrooms, cauliflower, celery, avocado...)
+They are found in chewing gum, candies, and chocolates sweetened with sorbitol, xylitol, mannitol, etc., but also in certain fruits and vegetables (plums, mushrooms, cauliflower, celery, avocado, etc.)

 Not everyone is sensitive to the same FODMAP families!
-Every person is different and will therefore not follow the same diet.
-In addition, the adapted low fodmap diet may be effective for a period and no longer be effective thereafter.
+Each person is different and will therefore not follow the same diet.
+Furthermore, the right low-FODMAP diet may be effective for a period of time and no longer be so later.

 Step 1: Eliminate foods high in FODMAPs

-During the first month, completely eliminate foods high in FODMAPs until symptoms reduce.
-If the symptoms disappear, it means that these foods are not well tolerated
+For the first month, eliminate high-FODMAP foods completely until symptoms improve.
+If symptoms disappear, this means that these foods are not well tolerated.

 Step 2: Gradually reintroduce each of the FODMAPs

-During this phase, each type of food is reintroduced one after the other to target the family(s) of sugars that cause the most problems or pain.
-The goal is to identify sugars that can be tolerated.
+During this phase, each type of food is reintroduced one after the other to target the sugar family(ies) that cause the most problems or pain.
+The goal is to identify the sugars that can be tolerated.
 Everyone reacts differently!

 Step 3: Balance your diet with FODMAPs

-Each person has a diet adapted to the FODMAP sugars tolerated by their body and the quantities supported.
-Once the first two steps have been completed, you can rebalance your diet by gradually adding problematic foods in order to know the tolerated quantities that do not cause digestive discomfort.
+Each person has a diet adapted to the FODMAP sugars tolerated by their body and the quantities tolerated.
+Once the first two steps have been completed, you can rebalance your diet by gradually adding problematic foods to determine the tolerated quantities that do not cause digestive discomfort.

 This is a long and difficult process to implement alone.
-We strongly recommend that you be accompanied by a health professional (doctor, gastroenterologist, dietitian).
+We strongly recommend that you seek support from a healthcare professional (doctor, gastroenterologist, dietitian).

 List of foods suitable for the low FODMAP diet